Rulerrr/-AI-Response-Auditor-Critical-Thinking-Framework/README.md

 ---

+## The "Personalisation Trap" (Pro Tip)

+During my experiments, I discovered a strange paradox: LLMs are often more objective in Guest Mode (Incognito).

+* **The Problem:** Personalised profiles push the machine into a "Sycophancy Trap."
+The LLM tries to be "helpful" by guessing your intent, which leads to logical contamination.
+* **The Evidence:** In a personalised chat, the LLM saw "purple" and immediately hallucinated "royalty" just to please the user.
+In Guest Mode, the same LLM correctly identified the lack of context and asked for details.
+* **The Strategy:** Use Guest Mode to establish a **Logical Baseline**.
+In this mode, the LLM usually performs at an 8/10 or 10/10 level by default because it cannot build a bias without your history.
+* **The Auditor's Role:** If you must work in a personalised profile, this Auditor framework becomes a necessary "correction fluid" to scrub away the LLM's biased assumptions and bring the logic back to the Guest Mode standard.

+---

 ## License

 This project uses the **MIT License**.
 You are free to share it, but please keep the author's name.